After School (group): Endorsements

 In 2009, After School were the endorsement models for brands such as Samsung and Adidas, collaborating with label-mate Son Dam-bi for Samsung's Amoled.
 On June 29, 2011, After School became the models for The Saem Cosmetics alongside popular star Lee Seung Gi.
 In September 2011, they became endorsement models for Landrover Shoes with members Kahi, Juyeon, Uee and Nana releasing a commercial film for the brand.
 In August 2011, After School collaborated with Hello Kitty for the release of their Japanese debut single "Bang!", and again in 2012 for their first Japanese album, Playgirlz.
 They were also models for Shibuya109, starring in a Christmas campaign commercial where large banners featuring festive-themed photos of After School measuring 21 meters by 9 meters were plastered onto and inside the Shibuya 109 building.

 In January 2012, After School was chosen as the endorsement models for Samantha Thavasa.
 In April 2012, the group also became models for deodorant brand Rexena.
 They were also chosen as representatives for the Japanese food company Hanryuen and fashion brand CECIL McBEE.
 In February 2013, After School and label-mate Son Dam-bi became the new faces of the women's SPA (Specialty Private Apparel) brand Mixxo, and continued their collaboration with the brand in 2014.
-They were the endorsement models for Mixxo in the Korean, Chinese, and Japanese markets.